EricLee0000/eric/README.md

 # Intro
-Contains all my modules and code to for my projects.
+Contains all my modules and code for my projects.